teimurjan/teimurjan.github.io.development/src/posts/react-applications-optimization.md

 };
 ```

-These tools are similar but in my opinion, the last one is more nice-looking.
+These tools are almost the same, but the last one is much prettier.

 ### Code splitting

+We're done with the single bundle manipulations.
+It's time to split it into chunks so we don't have to load a huge pie at once.

-So all the least dependencies are removed but you want more and more optimization.
-That's where code splitting steps in!
-First of all, we need to divide our clients and dependencies' code.
-It will be a very useful act if you often update your code but the libraries remain the same because the browser will not update the cached libraries' bundle.
+First of all, we need to divide the client and vendor code.
+It will be a useful action if your code is updated often but the libraries remain the same.
+The browser won't update the libraries' as they are cached.
+It'll only re-fetch your updated code.

 ```js
 const webpack = require("webpack");